RobotecAI/ros2-for-unity/README-WINDOWS.md

 ## OS-Specific usage remarks

-> If the Asset is built with `STANDALONE_BUILD` option set to `1` (the default), then nothing extra needs to be done.
+> If the Asset is built with `-standalone` flag (the default), then nothing extra needs to be done.
 Otherwise, you have to source your ros distribution before launching either Unity3D Editor or Application.

-> Note that after you build the Asset, you can use it on a machine that has no ros2 installation (if built with `STANDALONE_BUILD`).
+> Note that after you build the Asset, you can use it on a machine that has no ros2 installation (if built with `-standalone`).

 > You can simply copy over the `Ros2ForUnity` subdirectory to update your Asset.